zackelia/codebreaker-2019/Task 7/README.md

 private_key_to_pem
 ```

-Looking at the pseudocode, we immeadietly notice how this algorithm deviates from the standard key generation algorithm.
+Looking at the pseudocode, we immediately notice how this algorithm deviates from the standard key generation algorithm.
 Instead of generating two primes and computing modulus, etc., it generates one prime and it must create the other prime based off of it.
 If we can decode how this process happens, we can write a simple program to reverse this process to get one of the primes.
 Since we have the public key already we can get the private key if we know one of the primes.
 First off, let's look at the functions that are not clear.

 The initial call to `public_key_from_pem` indicates that there is another public key embedded in the program because at this point, we have not even generated primes to use.
 If we use strings, we can find this key.